Topic: Filing a Motorcycle Accident Injury Claim

 Q: If the police officer can’t figure out who was responsible for the motorcycle and/or bike accident can I still recover damages for personal injuries?

 A: Yes.
 A jury could determine your version of the accident is more credible.
 Unknown witnesses might be discovered.
 An accident Reconstructionist could establish liability on the at-fault party through the use of various calculations and measurements.

 How We Can Help You: Our firm employs a private investigator to develop “swearing match” cases.
 Witnesses you know of can be quickly interviewed and various businesses or homes near an accident site can be canvassed to determine if anyone witnessed the wreck.
-Our firm can retain an accident Reconstructionist expert if necessary at no up-front cost to you if supported by the facts and circumstances of your case.
+Our Dallas motorcycle accident lawyers can retain an accident Reconstructionist expert if necessary at no up-front cost to you if supported by the facts and circumstances of your case.